ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ### Layouts

 Our proposal uses the layout policy of `basic_mdspan` in order to represent different matrix and vector data layouts.
-Layouts as described by P0009R9 come in three different
+Layouts as described by P0009R9 have three basic properties:
-categories:

 * Unique
 * Contiguous
 * Strided

 P0009R9 includes three different layouts -- `layout_left`,
-`layout_right`, and `layout_stride` -- all of which are unique,
+`layout_right`, and `layout_stride` -- all of which are unique and strided.
+Only `layout_left` and `layout_right` are contiguous.
-contiguous, and strided.

 This proposal includes the following additional layouts:

 * `layout_blas_general`: Generalization of `layout_left` and
-  `layout_right`; describes layout used by General matrix "type"
+  `layout_right`; describes layout used by General (GE) matrix "type"

 * `layout_blas_packed`: Describes layout used by the BLAS' Symmetric Packed (SP), Hermitian Packed (HP), and Triangular Packed (TP)